misncandy/misncandy/README.md

 ## Hello World!

 Welcome to the Github account of Kitahasikawa/MisnCandy!
-I hope the words here can bring you some happiness, thinking, courage, touching and strength.
+Hope the words here can bring you some happiness, thinking, courage, touching and strength.

 💬 zh/en is ok!